 Q: The registration fee seems high.
 What does it cover?

 A: The registration fee covers player insurance, ground hire for training and competition matches, equipment, NSFA registration fees, professional coaching and club administration costs (e.g. the website).
 Most of the fee basically covers the cost of each player participating in football.

 The football season runs over 6 months and three school terms.
 When compared to other activities such as swimming and musical instrument lessons, it is very reasonably priced at approximately $5 per week.

 Our fees compare very favourably with other local football clubs.
 The professional coaching is an added benefit that players do not have to pay any additional money for and is covered by the existing registration fee.

-The NSW Government’s new Active Kids rebate program, launching on 31 January 2018, will enable families with school-aged children to apply for a $100 voucher for each child to reduce club registration fees.
+The NSW Government’s new Active Kids rebate program will enable families with school-aged children to apply for a $100 voucher for each child to reduce club registration fees.

 Code of Conduct